 However, what the latter does give the player is a map that’s almost 4 times more expansive than that of the original.
 Talk about running around in a boundless playground with tons of obstacles to overcome and a whole lot of bad guys to desolate.
 Dying Light 2 is one of the best zombie survival games PS4 and as soon as you pick up the game and just go with it, you’ll say that yourself as well.

-- The parkour in Dying Light 2 is incredibly dynamic and fun.
+- Dying Light 2 boasts an exceptionally dynamic and entertaining parkour system.

 You may get started with Dying Light 1 & 2 Guides here.